Trump imposes 25 per cent tariffs on imports from Canada and Mexico, 10 per cent on China - www.lokmattimes.com

 Trump said that the tariffs have been implemented to protect US citizens from the threats posed by illegal immigration and drug trafficking.

-"Today, I have implemented a 25% Tariff on Imports from Mexico and Canada (10% on Canadian Energy), and a 10% additional Tariff on China.
+"Today, I have implemented a 25 per cent Tariff on Imports from Mexico and Canada (10 per cent on Canadian Energy), and a 10 per cent additional Tariff on China.
 This was done through the International Emergency Economic Powers Act (IEEPA) because of the major threat of illegal aliens and deadly drugs killing our Citizens, including fentanyl.
 We need to protect Americans, and it is my duty as President to ensure the safety of all.
 I made a promise on my Campaign to stop the flood of illegal aliens and drugs from pouring across our Borders, and Americans overwhelmingly voted in favour of it," Trump wrote on Truth Social.

 https://truthsocial.com/@realDonaldTrump/posts/113931044424714413